Guulik/ChronoSaver-WPF/README.md

 # ChronoSaver-WPF
 Chrono Saver is save manager for the game The Legend of Zelda Breath of the Wild, emulated by Cemu for PC.
 Chrono - your save, your entire adventure.
+The current version of the app is an example of the implementation of saves using Zelda as an example.
+This can serve as a kind of base for further expansion and application to any of your games

 Install it directly to the folder with Cemu.exe.
 It should look like this {yourPath}\The Legend of Zelda(folder with Cemu.exe)\ChronoSaver